HMS New Zealand (1911): 1913 circumnavigation of the world

 The battlecruiser received numerous gifts while in New Zealand, including a naval ensign and a union jack.

 Two greenstone hei-tiki (pendants), which were intended to ward off evil were gifted to the ship.
-One was given by the Boy Scouts of Wellington on 13 April. and the second by Christchurch businessman C. J. Sloman in May 1913.
-He had deposited the hei-tiki at Canterbury Museum in 1913 and then uplifted it a few months later in order to lend it to the ship on the condition that it had to be returned to Canterbury Museum should the name New Zealand ever be removed from the navy list.
+One was given by the Boy Scouts of Wellington on 13 April, and the second by Christchurch businessman C. J. Sloman in May 1913.
+He had deposited the hei-tiki at Canterbury Museum in 1913 and then uplifted it a few months later to lend it to the ship on the condition that it had to be returned to Canterbury Museum should the name New Zealand ever be removed from the navy list.

 The most notable gift was the personal gift to Halsey of a Māori piupiu (a warrior's skirt made from rolled flax).